 Chapter 8.
 From enterprise to social partnership

 The New Labour government (1997-2010) prevailed over a plethora of initiatives aimed at improving the performance of the construction sector.
 Examples included the Movement for Innovation (M4I) and the Construction Best Practice Programme.
 The rhetoric was remorseless in its focus on modernization, e.g., Modernising Construction (National Audit Office, 2001).
 New Labour further presided over the rapid expansion of the private finance initiative (PFI) despite mounting criticism.
 The Strategic Forum for Construction was launched in 2001 as the overarching body responsible for the implementation of the Egan agenda.
 The emphasis lay on monitoring the industry’s performance through a suite of key performance indicators (KPIs).
-The good times came to an end with the onset of global financial crisis (2008).
+The overriding need was to be seen as ‘Egan-compliant’.
+Few bothered to talk about the absence of stable employment regimes as increasing numbers of migrant workers were sucked in from Eastern Europe.
+It was far easier to keep on advocating the need for an industry culture change – a meaningless soundbite which everyone could support.
+The good times came to an end in 2008 with the onset of global financial crisis.

 Chapter 9.
 Dilemmas unresolved

 Threads from previous chapters are drawn together to offer an interim review of progress.
-The espoused ‘Egan targets’ remained elusive despite renewed emphasis on sustainability and design quality.
-Meanwhile, the accelerated outsourcing of expertise within client organisations continued to prioritize collaborative working as a rhetorical corrective.
-The debate extended beyond the construction supply side to include broader issues of ‘value’.
-This further served to marginalize concerns about the industry’s fragmented employment context.
-Ultimately, a decade of Egan-inspired hype and hubris offered little in terms of tangible progress.
-For some, the Eganites comprised a cult which became progressively more marginalized from reality.
-For the more astute observer, the challenges faced by the construction sector were increasingly seen to be inseparable from those of the broader political economy.
+The espoused ‘Egan targets’ remained elusive despite a belated emphasis on sustainability and design quality.
+Meanwhile, the accelerated outsourcing of non-core capabilities gave rise to the hollowed-out client organisation.
+This applied to both public and private clients.
+Fewer construction professionals working in the public sector meant less emphasis on serving the public good.
+Professional knowledge formulated within the public domain too easily became a source of competitive advantage for the consultancy sector.
+In response, there was a short-lived attempt to extend the improvement debate beyond construction efficiency to include broader issues of ‘value’.
+However, the importance of long-term construction sector capacity building had been sacrificed at the alter of customer responsiveness.
+Policy makers seemed especially blind to the adverse consequences of the industry’s fissured employment context for long-term investment in skills and training.
+Ultimately, a decade of Egan-inspired hype and hubris offered a rhetorical veneer of modernisation but little in the way of meaningful progress.
+For the more astute observer, the challenges faced by the construction sector were increasingly inseparable from those of the broader political economy.

 Chapter 10.
 The age of austerity

 A new era of austerity emerged in the aftermath of the global financial crisis.
 The New Labour government was replaced by the Conservative-Liberal Democrat coalition in 2010.
 David Cameron’s administration wasted little time in announcing extensive cuts in public expenditure.
 The construction improvement agenda was reduced to the advocacy of building information modelling (BIM) and low carbon buildings.
 Following the successful London 2012 Olympics, the Strategic Forum for Construction launched a set of Construction Commitments for generic use across the wider industry.
 The response was lukewarm.
 The policy void was partly filled by the publication of Construction 2025 (HM Government, 2013).
-The new strategy promoted a narrative of radical transformation.
-The recently formed Construction Leadership Council was tasked with implementation.
+The new strategy promoted an over-hyped narrative of radical transformation.
+The recently formed Construction Leadership Council (CLC) was tasked with implementation.
+It inevitably struggled for legitimacy in the eyes of an initiative-fatigued construction sector.
+Given what had gone before a degree of cynicism was perhaps understandable.

 Chapter 11.
 A prevailing sense of permacrisis

 The Brexit referendum in June 2016 initiated a sustained period of political instability.
 Government thereafter lacked the capacity to engage seriously in construction sector policy.
 The Farmer (2016) review sparked much debate by comparing the industry to a sick and dying patient.
-The prevailing sense of crisis was fueled by the Grenfell Tower tragedy of June 2017.
-An investigative inquiry further exposed serious failings in the construction of multiple schools in Edinburgh as procured through the private finance initiative (PFI).
+The prevailing sense of crisis was fuelled by the Grenfell Tower tragedy of June 2017.
+The subsequent public inquiry highlighted a legacy of accumulated failings.
+The Cole (2017) report also exposed serious shortcomings in the construction/refurbishment of 17 Edinburgh schools financed through a public private partnership (PPP).
 Additional shockwaves were generated by the collapse of Carillion plc in January 2018.
-Collectively, these events point towards a systemic failure in construction procurement and delivery.
-But even more importantly, they also point towards a failure of the associated regulatory regime.
+Collectively, these events point towards a systemic failure which extends beyond accepted definitions of the ‘construction industry’.
+The listed events point towards a failure of governance in respect of the prevailing regulatory regime.
+Yet there is little attempt to hold those responsible to account.

 Chapter 12.
 Unfulfilled dreams of technological optimism